adamcameron/cfml24h/Chapter-2.md

 #### map() ####

-The `map()` method creates a new collection, with each element somehow transformed, or with the original element used as some basis for an equivalent element in the new collection.
+The `map()` method creates a new collection based on the collection having `map()` called upon it, with each element somehow transformed, or with the original element used as some basis for an equivalent element in the new collection.

 Here we remap an array of lowercase letters, simply creating new array which has the same letters uppercased: